-1. Visual Design Makeover of the Trigger Panel
+1. Visual Design Makeover of the Trigger Wizard

 Now that we’ve added inline editing—meaning nearly every part of your trigger can be edited directly in the panel, without opening up the full trigger wizard—you’ll find you can edit triggers at lightning speed.

 With grouped triggers, you’re able to group multiple triggers, organized by event in one list.
-Not only is this useful for debugging complex triggers, but it also lets you quickly change the event/object for multiple triggers all at once!
+Not only is this useful for debugging complex triggers, but it also lets you quickly change the event/object for multiple triggers in one fell swoop.

 5. Expand and Collapse Triggers